jonclayden/shades/README.md

 ## Interoperability with ggplot2

-The `shades` package can be used with the popular [`ggplot2` graphics library](https://github.com/tidyverse/ggplot2) in different ways, with different levels of integration
+The `shades` package can be used with the popular [`ggplot2` graphics library](https://github.com/tidyverse/ggplot2) in different ways, with different levels of integration.
 Firstly, gradients from this package can be used as `ggplot2` colour scales through the manual scale functions; for example,

 ```r